AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/implementation.md

 It is time to start refactoring the existing features to be compatible with Cloud Services.

-In order to do this, you need to take a look at the documentation detailing the basic tooling you will need to start refactoring your code:
+First, look at the documentation detailing the basic tooling, and start refactoring your code:

 * During planning, it is a good idea to have a list of areas that must be refactored to be compatible with AEM as a Cloud Service.
 You can review [Development Guidelines](/help/implementing/developing/introduction/development-guidelines.md) for more details on how to refactor and optimize code for Cloud Service.